State Flower: Violet

 Updates in 2023:

-A3017 [LS] Establishes New Jersey Healthy Soils Program; as currently drafted, is essentially a soil testing program. – passed House, in Senate
+- A3017 [LS] Establishes New Jersey Healthy Soils Program; establishes grant program for soil testing of urban agriculture sites; establishes Urban Agriculture Site Soil Testing Fund; as drafted, is essentially a soil testing program – stalled in Senate committee

 Updates in 2022: